informalsystems/quint/README.md

 The design principles of TNT:

+ - *TNT should not annoy us*:
+   If a language concept has "standard" syntax in the mainstream languages, we adopt the mainstream syntax.

- - TNT should be easy to read:
+ - *TNT should be easy to read*:
     - In contrast to TLA+, it keeps the set of ASCII control characters to minimum.
     - It eliminates ambiguity in several operators (of tuples, records, sequences).
     - It allows the user to specify types, if needed.

- - TNT should be easy to write:
+ - *TNT should be easy to write*:
     - It uses a small set of syntactic rules.
     - Most of the operators are mnemonic.
     - Rarely used operators (e.g. temporal operators) are mnemonic.